vietvd88/developer-crawler/README.md

 ![url-queu-screen](https://raw.githubusercontent.com/vietvd88/developer-crawler/master/app/screenshots/url-queu-screen.png)

 **2. Crawl developer detail**
 -   When application starts, a hidden process will run each 30 seconds.
--   Each process will open a web browser window
+-   Each process will read a record of developer_url_queue table and open a web browser window to crawl developer informations
+-   After finishing, web browser window will be closed automatically
+-   Result: Eache process will insert developer informations into tables correspondingly

+    -   for github: github_developer, github_developer_repo
+    -   for qiita: qiita_developer, qiita_developer_post
+    -   for facebook: facebook_developer, facebook_developer_job, facebook_developer_education